ronihogri/financial-doc-reader/steps/step3_extract_by_concept/README.md

 ### <a id="figure-3-8"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step3_extract_by_concept/images/change_correlations.png)

-**Figure 3.8: Correlations between net cash and stock price changes.** For each company, the correlation (r) between Δ net cash (absolute difference in net cash between consecutive reports) and % price change (between stock prices on the next trading day following report publications).
+**Figure 3.8: Correlations between net cash and stock price changes.** The correlation (r) between Δ net cash (absolute difference in net cash between consecutive reports) and % price change (from the next trading day after one report to the next trading day after the following report) was calculated for each company.
 Green and red bars signify positive and negative correlations, respectively.
-None of the correlations were found to be statistically significant (*p* < 0.05, Pearson's correlation with Holm's correction for multiple comparisons), suggesting that changes in published net cash do not usually drive changes in stock price.
+None of the correlations were found to be statistically significant (all *p* values > 0.05, Pearson's correlation with Holm's correction for multiple comparisons), suggesting that changes in published net cash do not usually drive short-term changes in stock price.
 <br>
 <br>